 Caution: See “yellow card”.

-Chip: A soft kick with a high trajectory but little distance or power.
+Chip: A soft kick with a high trajectory but little distance.
 Often used in a goal attempt.

 Clean sheet: When a team succeeds in not conceding a goal in a game.